brombal/stylix-docs/markdown/other-components.md

 # Styling other components with Stylix

-If you're writing your own components, the above approach is the recommended way to make them composable and reusable.
+If you're writing your own components, prop destructuring and spreading is the recommended way to make them composable and reusable.
 But if you're working with 3rd party, legacy, or otherwise unworkable components, they can easily be styled using the bare `$` component and its `$el` prop (short for "element"):

 ```tsx
 import $ from 'stylix';